Pierre Turgeon

 Pierre Julien Turgeon (TUHR-zhawn, /fr/; born August 28, 1969) is a Canadian professional ice hockey coach and former player.
-Selected first overall by the Buffalo Sabres in the 1987 NHL Entry Draft, Turgeon played in the NHL for the Sabres, New York Islanders, Montreal Canadiens, St. Louis Blues, Dallas Stars and Colorado Avalanche.
+Selected first overall by the Buffalo Sabres in the 1987 NHL entry draft, Turgeon played in the NHL for the Sabres, New York Islanders, Montreal Canadiens, St. Louis Blues, Dallas Stars and Colorado Avalanche.
 He is the younger brother of former NHL player Sylvain Turgeon.
-He is one of 48 players to have scored 500 goals.
-Turgeon was inducted into the Hockey Hall of Fame on November 13, 2023.